 To prepare pupils for the NQ examinations set by SQA.

-The Modern Languages Department consists of ten teachers in total, including native speakers of French, German and Spanish.
+The Modern Languages Department consists of 12 teachers in total, including native speakers of French, German, Spanish and Mandarin.
 All members of staff teach two languages.

 Languages and Stages

 All pupils study French in S1.
 In S2 all pupils continue with French and study Spanish and German on a rotational basis.
-In S3, pupils continue with at least one language working towards exam presentation.
-In S4, pupils studying languages are presented for National 5 and a large number continue with their studies to sit Higher in S5.
-Pupils who have dropped their language at the end of S4 may return to it to sit Higher in S6.
-Advanced Higher courses are delivered in all languages in S6.
-In S6, “crash” courses leading to Higher are offered in Italian and Spanish; these are particularly suited to those pupils who have a proven track record in language learning and who wish to extend their range.
+In S3, pupils continue with at least one language choosing between French, German, Spanish, Mandarin or Latin, working towards National 5 exam presentation.
+In S4, pupils are presented for National 5 and a large number continue with their studies to sit Higher in S5.
+Advanced Higher courses are delivered in French, German and Spanish in S6.
+In S6, “crash” Higher courses are also offered in Italian and Spanish; these are particularly suited to those pupils who have a proven track record in language learning and who wish to extend their range.

 A large number of pupils continue with their studies to university level, either undertaking a modern language as their degree or in conjunction with their chosen option.